-Please include a map on which the exact location of the station is clearly marked relative to nearby towns, roads, and other geographic features.
-Maps that are ideal for this purpose can be produced for free by using Google Earth (downloadable for free at www.earth.google.com).
+Please include two maps: 1) a map on which the location of the station is clearly marked relative to nearby towns, roads, and other geographic features.
+2) a map on which the exact location of the station is clearly marked relative to habitat features.
+Maps that are ideal for this purpose can be produced for free by using Google Earth (downloadable for free at www.earth.google.com.
+Having the "eye alt" [bottom left of Google screen] at about 100 kms usually provides a good scale for the first map and about 1-2 kms usually provides a good scale for the second map.)